scalacenter/scala-advent-of-code/docs/puzzles/day21.md

 3. Compute the new score
 4. Detect the winning condition and return the loser's score, or continue with the next player

-If you are not familiar with modular arithmetics (anymore?), it may not be obvious that the computation `(player.cell + diesValue) % 10` is correct.
+If you are not familiar with modular arithmetics, it may not be obvious that the computation `(player.cell + diesValue) % 10` is correct.
-A more clearly correct computation would be:
+Another computation, which is perhaps more straightforward, would be:

 ```scala
 val diesValueMod10 = diesValue % 10